jonchuaenzhe/ecg-classifier-for-edge-computing/README.md

 ## Model Building - Data & Preprocessing

-A total of 121,149 12-Lead ECG tracings from different countries were obtained from the following open-source databases:
+A total of 121,149 12-Lead ECG tracings from different countries were obtained from open-source databases:
 ```
 1. CPSC Database: 13,256
 2. INCART Database: 74